-If you are submitting multiple items (poems, images, flash fiction), you can list multiple titles, shortening the long ones in the subject line.
+If you are submitting multiple items (poems, images, flash fiction), you can list multiple titles in the subject line, shortening the long ones in the subject line.
 Example: Willie Wordsworth “Tintern Abbey,” “Lucy Gray,” “Strange Fits,” “Fish-Women” Poetry.

 Please do not submit more than six poems or 25 pages of prose at a time.
-Visual artists may submit up to six images.
+Visual artists may submit up to six images, but they may also share links to their personal webpages if they want me to consider other options.

 You may send submissions in more than one genre.
 However, you should not send multiple submission batches in a single genre before we have had time to respond to the first batch.